juniorsundarCasual/TGT/vault/volume-4.chapter-288.md

 "Do I not agree?
 Or do I not, not agree?
 Double negatives... so yes?"
 The Other Guy had unwittingly fallen into a classic verbal trap through a targetted barrage of facts and logic ending with a convoluted mess of a question.

 Guy metaphorically dabbed the metaphorical sweat cascading down his metaphorical face (after all, he couldn't sweat while inside the RoK).
 The war was nearing its conclusion and victory was almost at hand.
-He had corralled the Other Guy with unassailable logic and even turned his opponents emotionally charged and opinionated words against him.
-Admittedly, this was Guy's greatest debate yet, and had the greatest odds (as his identity and life literally hung on the balance).
+He had corralled the Other Guy with unassailable logic and even turned his opponent's emotionally charged and opinionated words against him.
+Admittedly, this was Guy's greatest debate yet and had the greatest odds (as his identity and life literally hung in the balance).

-It was the final sprint, the finish line was approaching quickly!
+It was the final sprint, and the finish line was approaching quickly!
 But right as his chest hit the silk ribbon of completion, he was violently pulled out of his meditative state.

 "Father!
 Father!
 Help!"

-Guy's sight turned clearer, and the first thing he saw was Dora's panicked face drenched in tear, sweat and dirt.
+Guy's sight turned clearer, and the first thing he saw was Dora's panicked face drenched in tears, sweat and dirt.

 "Dora-"